MicrosoftDocs/appcenter-docs/docs/analytics/export.md

 # Export

 > [!IMPORTANT]
-> To set up an export, you will need to use an Azure subscription.
+> To set up an export, you must use an Azure subscription.
 Exporting the data has an associated cost that will depend on the Azure service you are exporting to.

 App Center allows you to continuously export all your Analytics and Diagnostics (crashes and errors) raw data into Azure.
 Export Analytics data to both Blob Storage and Application Insights, and export Diagnostics data (crashes and errors) to Blob Storage.
 By exporting the data, you benefit from: